Analysis | What to Know About Vaccine-Linked Deaths, Allergies

 1. What’s known about the deaths?

 Thirty-three were reported in mid-January among some 42,000 people given the Pfizer-BioNTech vaccine in Norway, where authorities have prioritized the immunization of nursing-home residents.
-Those who died were all in the “75 years +” bracket (exact ages weren’t given for privacy reasons) and included terminally ill patients anticipated to have only weeks or months to live.
-All deaths occurring within a few days of vaccination are carefully assessed.
-Health authorities in Norway say there’s no evidence of a direct link between the 33 cases and the vaccine they received.
-An average of 400 people die each week in nursing homes and long-term care facilities, according to the Norwegian Medicines Agency.
-Sigurd Hortemo, the agency’s chief physician, said he can’t rule out that common adverse reactions to the vaccine, such as fever and nausea, may be potentially life-threatening in patients with severe underlying health problems.
+Those who died were all in the “75 years +” bracket and they included terminally ill patients anticipated to have only weeks or months to live.
+After a review, the WHO Global Advisory Committee on Vaccine Safety said that the fatalities “are in line with the expected, all-cause mortality rates and causes of death in the sub-population of frail, elderly individuals.”
+The committee concluded that the risk-benefit balance of the vaccine “remains favorable in the elderly.”

 2. Have there been deaths elsewhere?